 Omnichannel marketing, to multiplicate “touchpoint”

-Lululemon has imported its yoga-centric lifestyle, holding numerous events offline for yoga-lovers and inviting famous yoga coaches and key opinion leaders to amplify the impact.
+Lululemon has imported its yoga-centric lifestyle, holding numerous events offline for yoga lovers and inviting famous yoga coaches and key opinion leaders to amplify the impact.

-Yoga events at iconic locations in big cities are a smart marketing idea to give Yoga lovers the opportunity to connect with each other as well as a wonderful feeling to practice what they love in such beautiful and spiritual surrounding.
+Yoga events at iconic locations in big cities are a smart marketing idea to give Yoga lovers the opportunity to connect with each other as well as a wonderful feeling to practice what they love in such beautiful and spiritual surroundings.

 Keep’s exercise community (left) and Little Red Book’s exercise community (right)

 Social media marketing in China also revolves around content marketing and influencer marketing like in the West.
 Content about Yoga can be widely diverse and impactful on purchasing decisions since this is a topic of inspiration and education.

 Lululemon has created a Wechat official account to closely interact with the consumer group and community, then later created a Weibo account, obtaining approximately 100,000 followers at the moment.